frodosghost/SoYoureGettingAWebsite/chapters/06-TrackingMeasurement.md

 # Tracking and Measurement

-It is by tracking and measurement that we can gauge the performance of your site and see how it’s tracking with regards to desired outcome when the site began.
+By tracking and measuring the performance of your website we can gauge how many readers are responding to your site, the pages they are visiting and if we are getting the desired results.

 We have previously talked about responding to the usage of your site by watching what has been seen.
+How do we do that, considering we cannot look over your clients’ shoulders?We have previously talked about responding to the usage of your site by watching what has been seen.
 How do we do that, considering we cannot look over your clients’ shoulders?

 ## Enter the Analytics Tools

 The performance of your website can be tracked via analytics tools, most of which are available for free (a list is provided at the end of the chapter).
-These analytics services record statistics such as the pages that visitors have seen, which page they first came to when visiting your site, which was the page was their last, if their browser has been to the website before and where they got the link from. [there is something missing from this sentence.
-I’m not sure what it’s meant to be]
+These analytics services are implemented on your website and record statistics about each visit to your website.
+This statistical data can be used to get a birds-eye-view of how your website is being used and to find where changes should be made.

 All of the analytical information can be valuable to you in terms of how things should be on your website.
-Most sites will have this set up.
-If it’s not, then you shouldn't waste time and get it running as it will be invaluable in teaching you how people are using your website.
+Most sites will have this set up when it is built and launched.
+If it’s not, then don't waste time and get it setup on your live website, now.
+Analytical information will be invaluable in teaching you how people are using your website.

 Recording this information and doing nothing with it will not profit your business.
 Adjustments will need to be made to the website to stay within your marketing scheme.
 So how do we use this information to profit you and your business?